Embrace The Suck: The Uncomfortable Lessons Of Sobriety

-Sobriety has been one of the most humbling and illuminating experiences of my life.
+Sobriety has been one of my life’s most humbling and illuminating experiences.
 The process, however, isn’t always comfortable.

-In fact, it’s the deeply UNCOMFORTABLE aspects of sobriety that help you grow the most.
-Which is why I want to talk about them.
+The deeply UNCOMFORTABLE aspects of sobriety help you grow the most, which is why I want to talk about them.

 Sobriety shows you who you are, but also who you were.